ACTOR APPRECIATION

 From Vampire to Rocker

-You may best know him as Spike from Buffy the Vampire Slayer but did you know that James Marster was also in a band and has done a number of audio books?
-Now’s the time to learn more about the various roles and other fun
+You may know him as Spike from Buffy the Vampire Slayer but did you know that James Marsters was also in a band and has done a number of audio books?
+In honor of spooky season, it's time to learn a bit more about our fave vampire.

 Buffy the Vampire Slayer